GfSE/SpecIF/documentation/02_Concepts.md

 ### XML representation

-In release 1.0 of SpecIF no XML resp.
-RDF representation is defined.
-But it may be done in future releases.
+SpecIF v1.0 does not define a XML resp.
+RDF representation.
+But it may be provided in future releases.

 ## Web API

-Beside the possibility to store SpecIf data in files, it is possible to persist the data in other physical storage options like SQL- and NoSQL-data bases.
+Besides the possibility to store SpecIf data in a file, the data may be persisted using other physical storage options like SQL- and NoSQL-data bases.
 To get a common access point for all SpecIF data a Web API definition is part of the SpecIF.
 The Web API definition uses the technologies of Swagger/OpenAPI to define endpoints and data models to create, read, update and delete (CRUD operations) SpecIF data.

 ## Multilingualism